aromalsr/special-demo/README.md

 # Demo

-this is a demo for how to handle files in git
+this is a demo for how to handle files in git.